hadenlabs/readme/README.md

 Please use the [issue tracker](https://github.com/hadenlabs/readme/issues) to report any bugs or file feature requests.

 ### Developing

-If you are interested in being a contributor and want to get involved in developing this project or [help out](https://hadenlabs.com) with our other projects, we would love to hear from you!
-Shoot us an [email](mailto:support@hadenlabs.com).

 In general, PRs are welcome.
 We follow the typical "fork-and-pull" Git workflow.